Author

 In these situations, communication is key, as it can be easy for employees to jump to their own conclusions regarding the reasons why one person has been granted flexible working over another.
 To ensure that a good relationship is maintained with the employee, employers should properly consider the request and clearly communicate the outcome.
 This will minimise the risk of disputes and ensure that all employees feel heard, valued and respected.

-Our experts are here to answer any questions you might have
+Our legal experts are here to answer any question you might have

-If you’d like to speak to a member of our team, please fill out the enquiry form.
-We will aim to reply to your query within 2 hours
+If you’d like to speak to a member of our team, please fill out the form and we’ll be in touch within two hours.

 Call Us: 0330 024 0333